Interaction enhanced altermagnet in the Hatsugai-Kohmoto model

 for positive times and 0 for negative $t$.
-The indices $n$ and $m$ stand for the spin components $x,y$ or $z$ and $\mu_B$ is the Bohr magneton.
+The indices $n$ and $m$ stand for the spin components $x,y$ or $z$, $\mu_B$ is the Bohr magneton and $\Rv$ is the two-dimensional space-variable.
 The spin operators are expressed with the fermionic operators as

 with $\sigma^n$ denoting the Pauli matrices and $N$ the number of unit cells.
-The time-dependence of fermionic annihilation operators is obtained analytically as
+After some algebraic steps, detailed in Appendix, we obtain \begin{widetext}